siemens/embb/README.md

     cmake --build . --config Release

+If you are a developer working on a repository snapshot of EMB², you can build the documentation as follows (provided that you have [Doxygen](http://www.doxygen.org/) installed):

+    cmake --build . --target doxygen

+Note that this is *not* necessary if you build from a release.

 #### 3. Running the Tests

 To check whether EMB² was compiled correctly, run the tests.
 The test executables are contained in the subfolder "binaries".